imevanc/pub-locator/README.md

 The custom error messages are svg files stored locally, which were taken from the undraw webpage.
 The react-router-dom package was used in order to coordinate errocard routes, when the user types an invalid path or the data is not fetched appropriately.

+A form of state management was done using the useContext hook for storing the dark/light colour configurations and google map api setups.

 # Tech Stack <a name="tech-stack"></a>

 ```